mashupbots/socko/socko-docs/docs/guides/user_guide.markdown

 ### Method Extractors <a class="blank" id="MethodExtractors">&nbsp;</a>

-Method extractors matches the method received in the request.
+Method extractors matches the method received in the HTTP request that triggered the {{ page.SockoEventClass }}.

 For {{ page.HttpRequestEventClass }}, the method is the extracted from the 1st line.
 For {{ page.HttpChunkEventClass }}, {{ page.WebSocketFrameEventClass }} and